-The graduate certificate in Accounting Fundamentals is designed primarily for individuals who want to strengthen their understanding of accounting or individuals seeking to fulfill the accounting requirements for the CPA examination, but not wishing to earn a graduate business degree.
+The graduate certificate in Accounting Fundamentals is designed primarily for individuals who want to strengthen their understanding of accounting or individuals seeking to fulfill some of the accounting requirements to sit for the CPA examination, but not wishing to earn a graduate business degree.
 The certificate courses may satisfy six elective credits in the M.B.A. program or twelve of the prerequisite credits in the M.S. in Accounting and Business Advisory Services program.

 REQUIREMENTS [12 credits]